Concerns About Link Between Lymphoma And Breast Implants Rising.

 Breast implants come in two major varieties, described by the characteristic of the implant shell, either textured or smooth.
 The risk of ALCL is significantly higher in women who have undergone textured breast implant surgery.

 “We don’t understand exactly why this link is present, but it is clear that women with smooth implants are at a lower risk.
 This is thy kind of thing the FDA is investigating,” says Knotts.

 Advice from medical professionals for patients who are concerned about ALCL is to visit with your plastic surgeon.
 “We do 90% smooth implants, so most patients who have called this week have been given reassurance by this.
 We do encourage any patients with new swelling or changes to come see us, so we can make sure there isn’t something more serious going on,” says Sigal.

 Austin-Weston, The Center for Cosmetic Surgery is the region's premier cosmetic surgery practice with a reputation for life-changing patient transformations and state-of-the-art care.
 Our expansive facility features five operating rooms, a full-service Med Spa, and two private entrances for patient confidentiality.
-Our four board-certified plastic surgeons have over 80 years combined experience and voted Top Doctors and Best Cosmetic Surgery Practice in Northern Virginia and Washington, DC.
+Our three plastic surgeons have over 80 years combined experience and voted Top Doctors and Best Cosmetic Surgery Practice in Northern Virginia and Washington, DC.